markNZed/TaskFlow/processor/README.md

 The Task Processor abstraction is useful during development.
 For example, create a new Task Processor by copying and renaming an existing one, then allocate a single Task Function to this new processor and remove it from the old processor, now you can experiment with refactoring the Task Processor without breaking all Task Functions.

-A Task Processor provides Task Functions which may be further decomposed into finite state machines (FSM), SubTasks, Services.
+A Task Processor provides Task Functions which may be further decomposed into finite state machines (FSM), Operators, Services.
 The `task.fsm` object provides an XState representation of a statee machine.
 A Task can be configured to us a particular state machine.
-SubTasks are functions that receive a Task as input and return a Task as output.
+Operators are functions that receive a Task as input and return a Task as output.
 Services typically wrap a 3rd party API.

 The object `task.processor.shared` provides a "global" space for data to be shared with all Tasks on the processor (other fields of `task.processor`` may be Task specific).